-- In 1904 Lebesgue proved the following theorem: "A projection of a measurable set is measurable" - According to Google Scholar the paper has 303 citations. - Some citations prior to 1917. - In 1917 Suslin discovered a counterexample:

-"There exists a projection of measurable set which is not mesurable"

-- Happy ending: The field of "Descriptive set theory" was born. - Did the mistake propagate?
+- According to Google Scholar the paper has 303 citations. - Some citations are from before 1917. - In 1917 Suslin discovered a counterexample: "There exists a projection of measurable set which is not mesurable" - Happy ending: The field of "Descriptive set theory" was born. - Did the mistake propagate?